Conference Agenda

 Norwegian School of Economics

 I provide a comprehensive analysis of the impact of a pure change in pension wealth on retirement behavior.
 I exploit a 2010 Norwegian policy reform that retroactively extended childcare-related pension credits to mothers of children born between 1967 and 1991.
 I quantify the resulting increase in pension benefits and assess the policy's potential to narrow the gender pension gap, along with any distortionary effects on labor supply and pension claiming.
 Using population-wide administrative data from Norway, I estimate pension benefits for all beneficiaries had the policy not been adopted and implement a difference-in-differences design, leveraging the variation in the credits' impact on final pension benefits.
-My findings show that the policy increased pension benefits by an average of 2.5%, contributing to a 1.6 percentage point reduction of the gender gap in lifetime pension benefits with small employment effects.
+My findings show that the policy increased pension benefits by an average of 2.5%, contributing to a 1.5pp reduction of the gender gap in lifetime pension benefits.
+I find small, negative effects on employment, earnings, and take-up of other benefits with spillovers to the partners.

 García López-Closing the Gender Gap in Pensions Pension Accrual-216.pdf